labcodes/django-react-boilerplate/README.EN.md

 $ npm init
 ```

-After running this command some questions about the project will appear on the prompt.
+After running this command, some questions about the project will appear on the prompt.
 If you don't want to answer them for now, just hit enter for all of them.
 You can edit that information later.
 In the end, a file named `package.json` will be created with the answers you gave.
 It will hold all the names and versions of the packages managed by NPM, as well as scripts it can execute.
-A directory called `node_modules` will also have appeared, it contains all the packages downloaded by NPM.
+A directory called `node_modules` will also have appeared, containing all the packages downloaded by NPM.

-Now create the `src` directory inside `assets` and after that one the `js` folder.
-Inside it put a file named `index.js` to be the entry point of the application.
+Now create the `assets/src/js/index.js` file.
+It will be the entry point of the application.

 ```
 $ mkdir -p assets/src/js